Understanding UX metrics for website success

 CTR measures the percentage of users who click on a specific element, link, or call-to-action.
 It indicates whether design elements successfully draw user attention and encourage action.

 Load time measures how quickly pages or screens become interactive for users.
-Performance is a foundational element of UX, with specific thresholds dictating user retention.
+Performance is a foundational element of UX, with specific thresholds that directly affect whether users stay or leave.

-- 53% of mobile visits are abandoned if a page takes longer than 3 seconds to load
+The numbers make the stakes clear: 53% of mobile visits are abandoned if a page takes longer than 3 seconds to load, a 100ms delay can reduce conversion rates by 7%, and a 2-second delay in load time increases bounce rates by 103%.

 Core Web Vitals provide standardized performance metrics: